Top 10 Mistakes after a Car Accident

 10. Settling with the liability carrier for policy limits and waiving rights to underinsured motorist coverage and excess liability coverage.
 Adjusters usually require a Release of All Claims when paying any claims.
 If you suffered a serious injury and the liability adjuster is paying all available coverage (usually $30,000 if minimum limits), and you have a claim against an Excess Liability Carrier (if the owner and driver of the at-fault driver are different) or Underinsured Motorist Coverage, DO NOT SIGN A RELEASE OF ALL CLAIMS.
 If you sign a general release, you will release all future claims under other policies.

 It is not uncommon for people who have never been involved or injured in a car accident to make mistakes.
-For additional advice and guidance, please contact a North Carolina car accident lawyer today to schedule a free consultation.
+The first thing you should do after a motor vehicle accident is contact an experienced North Carolina car accident lawyer who can advise you of your rights and legal options.